amiroa/Webjet.Movies/README.md

 # Webjet Movie Solution

 A full-stack movie price comparison app built with .NET 8 (backend) and React 19 (frontend).
 Users can browse movies, view details, and compare prices from two providers (Cinemaworld and Filmworld).
-The solution is designed for resilience, performance, and a great user experience—even if external APIs are flaky.
+The solution is designed for resilience, performance, and a great user experience, even if external APIs are flaky.

 ---